Buzzvil/sample-buzzad-native/README.md

 ### v.1.9.16: Migration Guide
 If you use a BuzzTextView, It should be replaced with TextView.

+### The Android SDK is supported on API 16 and above

 ### Prerequisite: Adding repositories and dependencies to build.gradle